finetto/musc-automated-imaging-pipeline/README.md

  </details>

- If you'd like to upload data to folders owned by a different account, share those folders with the developer account and take note of the correct folder IDs.
+ If you'd like to upload data to folders owned by a different Box account, share those folders with the developer account and take note of the correct folder IDs.

  ## Running the pipeline
- Once configured, the pipeline will run automatically every hour.
+ If the scheduled execution was enabled during installation, the pipeline will run automatically every hour.
+Otherwise, the pipeline can be executed manually by running the `run_mri_pipeline.sh` script.
 User interaction is only needed for data validation, for exluding or including certain datasets and, if desired, for resetting the processing stage of one or more datasets.\
  The user can interact with the pipeline through the _Data Viewer_ GUI.
 The Data Viewer can be accessed by running the `run_data_viewer.sh` script.

  ### Participants